etkraw/software-security-notes/notes/sca.md

 Reading an opponent's face is a side-channel attack.
 Instead of directly determining what cards they have, you determine information *about* those
 cards: whether they form a good or bad hand.
-We call the medium used to obtain this information a \textit{side-channel}.
+We call the medium used to obtain this information a side-channel.
 Here, the face is a side-channel.
 Formally, a side-channel leakage is an unintended source of information *about* some secret.
 This secret may be a password, encryption key, or PIN.
 The medium that the information is leaked through is the side-channel